DATA-606-FALL-2022/Data606_ShivaniReddy/proposal_final.md

 Are the authors of the majority of fake news stories the same?
 Decide if the author's next version will be a fake.

+## The variables you use are all texts.
+How do you perform Machine learning?
+Since the project's goal is to categorize and predict fake news, I would view this more as a classification problem and work on creating the classification report, which is used to evaluate how well a classification algorithm predicts using the precision, AU-ROC, recall, F1 Score, and support from our trained classification model.
+In order to compare the effectiveness and comprehend the metrics of each model, I want to use visualization techniques.
+Since the dataset is mostly contianing textual data columns like "Text" , "Title" and "Subject", I would to do perform text preprocessing steps as follows:
+- Removing punctuations like . , ! $( ) * % @
+- Removing URLs
+- Removing Stop words
+- Lower casing
+- Tokenization
+- Lemmatization
+-
 ## What kinds of techniques/models do you plan to use
 To evaluate the efficacy of fake news detection classifiers, I examined into four different machine-learning algorithms in particular
 - Passive aggressive classifier